djnickeysm/beatmania-iidx/README.md

 **E.G. **
 Songs with "Drum'n'Bass," " Drum and Bass," DnB" and "Drum & Bass" etc.

+6. beatmania IIDX difficulty from 1 to 7+ from 6th through 9th style, 1 to 8 in 10th, 1 to 8+ in IIDX RED, and 1 to 12 from 12 HAPPY SKY onwards.
+However, this dataset will focus on the chart difficulty using the latest difficulty scale.
+It will also focus on charts that have been featured in its arcade release, so even though some songs did have a Beginner and Another difficulty option on its console (CS) appearance, it will not be included in the dataset.

 Important questions to ask as part of the showcase of skills:
 ** DATA CLEANSING **
 Is there a possibility of transforming "n/a" values into integers in order help with its consistency?